terrafirma2021/Yamaha-ECU-DASH-Emulator/README.md

 [![Video Demo](https://img.youtube.com/vi/b36fGeeoa00/0.jpg)](https://www.youtube.com/watch?v=b36fGeeoa00)

 ## Overview

 This Arduino sketch serves as a versatile Yamaha DASH and ECU Simulator, primarily designed to facilitate the setup and rapid testing of UART bridging functionality on other devices.
 It enables the interception of K-line data between the DASH and the ECU.
-This tool is intended for assistance to enable another device to configure a bridge, witht he end result allowing real-time editing and manipulation of data in both directions: data presented to the DASH and data sent to the ECU.
+This tool is intended for assistance to enable another device to configure a bridge, with the end result allowing real-time editing and manipulation of data in both directions: data presented to the DASH and data sent to the ECU.

 ## MCU Compatibility